 What does not affect the raw files

 Everything that I have not included above, does not affect the raw files.
-Color balance, saturation, sharpening, color space used, picture control settings, high ISO noise reduction, lens distortion correction, vignette correction etc are all included as extra information with the raw file.
+Color balance, saturation, sharpening, color space used, picture control settings, high ISO noise reduction, lens distortion correction, vignette correction, etc are all included as extra information with the raw file.
 These recommended settings do not actually alter the raw file.

-These values do work as a start up point in many compatible raw converting programs.
+These values do work as a start-up point in many compatible raw converting programs.
 Nikon’s nef files when opened with their own Nikon Capture NX-D software, have all these controls set.
 If the image is directly converted to jpg, all these settings which have been copied from the camera settings, that existed at the time of clicking the photograph, get applied.
-The resulting jpg therefore looks very similar to the raw on the camera preview screen.
+The resulting jpg, therefore, looks very similar to the raw on the camera preview screen.

 And yes, the camera preview screen!
 This shows the raw files with all the above settings applied even though none of them actually affect the raw file.
-The histogram and all the relevant data shown on the preview screen is also as per the settings on the camera even though the raw file remains untouched.
+The histogram and all the relevant data shown on the preview screen are also as per the settings on the camera even though the raw file remains untouched.